pottumuusi/rogue-forever/README.md

 Set-ExecutionPolicy -ExecutionPolicy <original_policy>
 ```
 replacing '<original_policy>' with the policy which was queried earlier in the
-instructions.
+instructions with `Get-ExecutionPolicy`.
 You can alternatively use
 ```
 Set-ExecutionPolicy -ExecutionPolicy Default
 ```